 This could potentially be an easier, less expensive option than third-party financing like a personal loan if you have bad credit.
 That’s because you might not need to prove your creditworthiness to qualify, and you’ll have more room to negotiate your terms.
 The downside is you could end up losing your legal representation if you fall behind on repayments.

 Best for: Cases that the public might stand behind

 Trying to keep costs down?
 Reach out to your social network to raise money for your legal fees.
 You’ll likely pay the platform a percentage of the funds you earn, so factor in platform costs when you’re setting your goal.

 There are many popular crowdfunding platforms including Kickstarter and GoFundMe.

 7. Credit card

 Best for: Any legal fee you can pay off quickly

 Sometimes the easiest way to pay a one-time legal fee like a consultation is to put it on your credit card.
 Most law firms accept them, and it’s an easy way to meet spending minimums and earn miles or points.
-You’ll want to pay it off quickly to avoid accumulating interest, since credit card rates are usually higher than those of personal loans.
-On top of that, having a high balance can lower your credit score.
+Your best bet would be to consider using a balance transfer credit card which would allow you an intro period of usually 6 to 9 months at a very low interest rate so you can make payments towards the balance.